 - NASA Technical Reports Server (NTRS): “Application of an ADS-B Sense and Avoid Algorithm”; Document ID: 20160007770.

-- For more information on ADS-B systems, check out this excellent resource page from the FAA on The Ins and Outs of ADS-B.
+- For more information on ADS-B systems, check out this excellent resource page from the FAA on Automatic Dependent Surveillance-Broadcast (ADS-B).

 Vigilant Aerospace is the leading developer of detect-and-avoid and airspace management software for uncrewed aircraft systems (UAS or drones).
 The company’s product, FlightHorizon, is based on two NASA patents and uses data from multiple sources to display a real-time picture of the air traffic around a UAS and to provide automatic avoidance maneuvers to prevent collisions.
 The software is designed to meet industry technical standards, to provide automatic safety and to allow UAS to safely fly beyond the sight of the pilot.
 The software has won multiple industry awards and the company has had contracts and users at NASA, the FAA, the U.S. Department of Defense and with a variety of drone development programs.
 Visit our website at www.VigilantAerospace.com